Vishnu-CIE-Interview/URL-Lookup-API/README.md

 ## Features

 ### Distributed design
 The service is architected keeping in mind the principle of separation of concerns.
 This is so that we are building the solution with future scalability in mind.
 The main API server interacts with entities distributed in the network, which consists of a database server, a cachining layer and an alerting mail forwarder.
 Since each processing layer is discrete, it ensures we can individually scale them in future, with no impact to existing service layout.
+Additionally, having a seperate database layer to store the URL categorization information ensures that the database can ingest periodic URL category updates, without impacing the API application server and its functionality.

 ### API Security:
 1. Since we service is provisioned to be offered as a cloud security functionality, protecting our APIs to unauthorized requests is paramount.
 We have to ensure that illegimitate or unauthorized API requests to the service are not reponded to.
 Since the service is only supporting GET requests to query URLs, the security is delivered by using **API Authentication Tokens**.